Waxwork (film): Production

 The script for the film was written by Hickox in three days.
 Initially there were concerns that the film would be too similar to The Monster Squad, which came out the year before.
 Bob Keen was also brought on board to handle the visual effects.

-The "eighteen most evil beings" used in the film are the Marquis de Sade, a werewolf, Count Dracula (his brides and son exist only within the portal and are not among those displayed), a Golem, the Phantom of the Opera, The Mummy, a zombie, Frankenstein's monster, Jack the Ripper, The Invisible Man, a voodoo priest, a witch, a snakeman, an evil baby, an axe murderer, an alien, a body snatching alien pod, and Dr. Jekyll and Mr. Hyde.
+The "eighteen most evil beings" used in the film are references to Gothic literature or horror cinema.
+These beings are the Marquis de Sade, a werewolf, Count Dracula, a golem, the Phantom of the Opera, The Mummy, a mad scientist who creates zombies, Frankenstein's monster, Jack the Ripper, The Invisible Man, a shaman, a witch, a snake man, a demonic baby, an axe murderer, an an alien, a body snatching alien pod, and Mr. Hyde.

 Release

 The film was given a limited release in the United States by Vestron Pictures in June 1988.
 It grossed $808,114 at the box office.
 It was released by Vestron Video the same year on VHS in both R-rated and Unrated editions.
 The film's budget was $3.5 million.

 The film was released on DVD in 2003 by Artisan Entertainment as a double feature with the sequel Waxwork II: Lost in Time and again in 2012 as part of an 8 horror film collection DVD.

 Lionsgate released the film on Blu-ray for the first time along with its sequel, Waxwork II: Lost in Time, on October 18, 2016, as part of their Vestron Video Collector's Series line.